 Here are a few questions to ask when assessing electrical safety within the workplace.

 - Is there justification for working on the equipment while energized?
 If yes, does the installer or inspector wear the proper protective equipment while performing that task?

-- Is the level of PPE equipment to be worn understood by the installer/inspector?
+- Is the level of PPE to be worn understood by the installer/inspector?

 - Are panelboard covers removed when the panelboard is energized?
-If yes, is PPE worn while performing that task?
+If yes, then has the task been justified?
+Have the appropriate hierarchy of controls have been considered?
+If the protection requires PPE, is it worn while performing the task?

-- Do the electrical workers know the difference between a curable burn and a burn that is not curable?
+- Do the electrical workers know the difference between a curable burn and one that is not?

 - Does the worker understand the definition of the term qualified person in Article 100 of NFPA 70E or CSA Z462?
 Are they considered a qualified person and do they know the limits of their qualifications?

-A good indication that more training is needed is if all or most of the answers to these questions are no. Several organizations provide information and safety training in these areas.
+A good indication that more training is needed is if all or most of the answers to these questions are no. Several organizations provide information and safety training in these areas, including the IAEI.
 In addition to education and training, organizational and individual awareness of hazards and the protective measures needed to avoid the risks is also important.
 It is important that electrical workers understand the importance of respecting the power and danger of electricity.

 Domitrovich, Thomas A., “Personal Protective Equipment (PPE),” IAEI Magazine, September/October 2014.

 International Association of Electrical Inspectors.
 Becoming the Electrical Inspector.
 Richardson, Texas: IAEI, 2017.